President - Dr Brendan Joss

 Aaron currently consults to several top-level professional sporting teams is an advisor to the Nike Sports Research Laboratory and the Digital advisory panel for the Australian Sport Commission.
 He has also been the recipient of an Australian Teaching and Learning Citation for outstanding contributions to student learning in sport and exercise sciences.
 He is currently an Associate Editor for the International Journal of Sports Physiology and Performance and Science and Medicine in Football.
 Aaron is also a practising Accredited Sport Scientist and a Director of Exercise and Sport Science Australia (ESSA).

-Director - Emeritus Professor Julie Cotter
+Appointed Director - Emeritus Professor Julie Cotter

 Julie Cotter is an experienced Non-Executive Director, Advisory Board Member and Committee Chair with a track record of ensuring strong governance and oversight for large, complex organisations.
 Current board roles include Darling Downs Hospital and Health Service, and Australian Agricultural Company (AACo) Scientific Advisory Board.